nicolepark4/Multinomial-Logistic-Regression-SGD/README.md

 # Multinomial Logistic Regression and Stochastic Gradient Descent

-For my assignment, I decided to implement my own multinomial logistic regression model from scratch to show how multinomial logistic regression works (since we covered binary logistic regression in class), as well as show ways that we can increase model accuracy (through hyperparameter tuning).
+For this project, I decided to implement my own multinomial logistic regression model from scratch to show how multinomial logistic regression works, as well as show ways that we can increase model accuracy (through hyperparameter tuning).
 We will implement stochastic gradient descent to show how this optimization algorithm can optimize the cost function of logistic regression (cross-entropy loss) and compare the accuracy between our own model and sklearn's LogisticRegression function to see how the mdoel accuracy compares.

 We will use the Dermatology dataset from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/dermatology).